Follow TV Tropes

 • Doctor Who:

-• "The Lazarus Experiment": The mutated Lazarus drains people's Life Energy, turning them into mummified husks, to sustain himself.
+• In "The Lazarus Experiment", the mutated Lazarus drains people's Life Energy, turning them into mummified husks, to sustain himself.

 • Something like this occurs with the Weeping Angels.
 They send you back in time to live out your life in the past, then feed on the years you "might have had".
 The Doctor says this isn't a terrible way to go and calls them "the only psychopaths in the universe who kill you nicely."
-That is, until "The Angels Take Manhattan", where they figure out they can make a "battery farm" of humans by sending them back repeatedly and feeding on them again and again until they age and die.
+That is, until "The Angels Take Manhattan", in which they figure out they can make a "battery farm" of humans by sending them back repeatedly and feeding on them again and again until they age and die.

 • The Friday the 13th: The Series episode "Vanity's Mirror" had a woman with a special compact mirror.
 If the mirror reflects light on a victim, he or she will die and the person who wields the compact becomes more beautiful.